Choosing When to Use Structured and Unstructured Exception Handling

 Structured exception handling is significantly more versatile, robust, and flexible than unstructured.
 If possible, use structured exception handling.
 However, you might use unstructured exception handling under these circumstances:

-A deadline is pressing, you need to take shortcuts, and are willing to sacrifice flexibility for speed.
+- A deadline is pressing and you need to take shortcuts.

 You cannot combine structured and unstructured exception handling in the same function.
 If you use an On Error statement, you cannot use a Try...Catch statement in the same function.